Vyral/bud-gragg/_posts/2019-08-26-the-time-to-invest-in-real-estate-is-now.md

 &nbsp;

 Have you been thinking of investing in real estate to build your wealth?
 If so, I have good news: I have honestly never seen a better time to invest.
-It’s a perfect storm here in the Valley; **interest rates have never been lower**, and there are rumors that they’re going to edge down a little more.
+It’s a perfect storm here in the Valley; **Interest rates have never been lower**, and there are rumors that they’re going to edge down a little more.
 If they do, it’ll be a long-term record; they’ve never been that low.

 Here’s a relevant story: